Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 # Black Silence

-You\* killed his wife, after all.
+You have to feel the same sorrow as mine...

 Bring your [Elite Squad](/articles/ensemble-spoiler-free/#the-elite-squad) to deal with this mess.
 You can go back to the deckbuilding screen by quitting to title and re-entering the game.

 ## Phase 1 \- Roland